-Creosote Formation and Need for Removal - When wood is burned slowly, it produces tar and other organic vapors, which combine with expelled moisture to form creosote.
+When wood is burned slowly, it produces tar and other organic vapors, which combine with expelled moisture to form creosote.
 The creosote vapors condense in the relatively cool chimney flue of a slow-burning fire.
 As a result, creosote residue accumulates on the flue lining.
 When ignited, this creosote makes an extremely hot fire.
-The chimney and chimney connector should be inspected at least once every two months during the heating season to determine if a creosote build-up has occurred.
+The chimney and chimney connector should be inspected at least once monthly during the heating season to determine if a creosote buildup has occurred.
 If creosote has accumulated, it should be removed to reduce the risk of a chimney fire.